 }

-// Add other language blocks if needed, e.g., "fr-FR": { ... }
+// Add other language blocks as needed, e.g. "fr-FR": { ... }

 },